abinit/abipy/README.rst

     python setup.py develop

-to install the package in developmental mode.
-This is the recommended approach, especially if you are planning to implement new features.
+to install the package in developmental mode (this is the recommended approach, especially if you are planning to implement new features).

 To run the suite of unittests, make sure you have py.test (nose) installed and then just type::

     py.test

 or::

     nosetests

-in the abipy root directory.
+in the AbiPy root directory.
 Unit tests require two additional packages that can be installed with

-   `pip install nose-exclude scripttest``
+   `pip install nose-exclude scripttest`

+Contributing to AbiPy is relatively easy.
+Just send us a `pull request <https://help.github.com/articles/using-pull-requests/>`_.
+When you send your request, make ``develop`` the destination branch on the repository AbiPy uses the `Git Flow <http://nvie.com/posts/a-successful-git-branching-model/>`_ branching model.
+The ``develop`` branch contains the latest contributions, and ``master`` is always tagged and points to the latest stable release.

 Requirements
 ============

-All required dependencies should be automatically taken care of if you install abipy using conda (pip).
+All required dependencies should be automatically taken care of if you install AbiPy using conda (pip).
 Otherwise, these packages should be available on `PyPI <http://pypi.python.org>`_.

 Optional dependencies